dguglielmi-git/innovandoliving-backend/README.md

 This system was deployed on heroku but also it can be deployed on your favorite system (AWS/GCP/Azure/Digital Ocean/etc...).

 ### Pre-requisites 📋
-You must have configured a AWS S3 Bucket.
+- You must have configured a AWS S3 Bucket.

+- Config database connection:
+Go to config/database.js file and provide the credentials for your database

+- Config AWS S3 Bucket
+Go to config/plugins.js file and provide the credentials for your AWS S3 Bucket.

+- Config JWT Token Key
+(1) Go to config/server.js and assign a value in the second parameter if ADMIN_JWT_SECRET doesn't exist.
+(2) Go to extensions/user-permissions/config/jwt.js and add a second value if JWT_SECRET doesn't exists.

 ## Deploy 📦